← Back to blogPermissive hypercapnia ICU guide

 When to use it

-• Severe obstructive lung disease with air trapping
+• Severe obstructive lung disease with air trapping, where aggressive rate increases can worsen auto-PEEP.

 pH + PaCO₂ Safety Thresholds